Work About

 HMW 04

-How might we build a cross-publisher reading identity that feels like a personal benefit, not a tracking concern?
+Build a cross-publisher reading identity that feels like a benefit, not tracking?

 HMW 05

-How might we make the first payment moment fast enough that readers don’t abandon at the decision point?
+Make the first payment fast enough that readers don’t abandon at the decision point?

 Three personas, three surfaces, but one shared constraint: trust.
 The priority matrix forced a clear order.
 First-payment flow and pricing legibility ranked above every configuration feature.
 Anything that added steps before a reader paid or before a creator understood their earnings was deprioritised, regardless of how requested it was.